Convoy ON 92: Prelude

-ON 92's passage was barred by the patrol group Hecht, comprising six Type VII U-boats.
+ON 92's passage was barred by the patrol group "Hecht", comprising six Type VII U-boats.
 Of these two commanders were experienced Knight's Cross holders, while the others were on their first Atlantic patrol.

 Action

 After making rendezvous with its ocean escort ON 92 proceeded west, following along the great circle route to reduce distance.
-However German intelligence (B-Dienst) was aware of its passage, and U-Boat Command was able to send group Hecht in pursuit.
+However German intelligence (B-Dienst) was aware of its passage, and U-boat Command (BdU) was able to send group "Hecht" in pursuit.